The Light's on at Signpost: Reception

 D.J.
 Taylor's review in The Guardian was mixed, remarking the film recollections had interest, but the political sections were 'stern and entirely predictable harangues on such subjects as law and order, New Labour and so on'.
-The Telegraph was more positive, praising Fraser's writing style, earnestness and humour, but finding it a mixed bag.
+Hugh Massingberd, writing for The Telegraph, was more positive; he praised Fraser's writing style, earnestness and humour, but ultimately found it a 'strange mixed bag of a book'.